Salesforce for Outlook: A Complete Guide

 - Deprecation of Salesforce for Outlook

-Salesforce for Outlook is a popular application and has been around for a good number of years.
-However, end of 2018 Salesforce announced that the product is to be deprecated.
 As of writing, you can only use Salesforce for Outlook if someone in your organization is already using it.
-New customers will have to look for alternatives.
+New customers will have to seek alternatives.

-For those that still have access to Salesforce for Outlook, this article discusses the app in more details.
-We’ll look at what it is, how it works and how it can benefit your sales team.
-For companies that are not using the app yet, we’ll look at why it is being retired and what you can use instead.
+We’ll take look at what it is, how it works and how it can be optimized to benefit your sales team.
+But also, why it is being retired and what alternatives your organization can use.

 What is Salesforce for Outlook?

-Salesforce for Outlook is an app you install in your Outlook email client, which helps to keep the data in sync between your Salesforce org and Outlook.
+Salesforce for Outlook is an app you install in your Outlook email client to help to keep the data in sync between your Salesforce org and Outlook.

 Replacing Connect for Outlook

-Salesforce for Outlook was introduced as a replacement for Connect for Outlook because although the app was popular and well-regarded, there were limitations to its functionality.
-The problem was that Connect for Outlook’s code lived within Outlook, so it was at the mercy of Outlook’s changes and updates.
-There were other problems too.
+Salesforce for Outlook was introduced as a replacement for Connect for Outlook because although the app was popular, its functionality was limited.
+The main problem was that Connect for Outlook’s code lived within Outlook, so it was at the mercy of Outlook’s changes and updates.

-Customers were feeding back to Salesforce that the integration with Outlook was cumbersome and unwieldy.
-They were saying it was not intelligent enough, causing salespeople to waste time syncing data between the two apps rather than moving deals forward.
+Customers soon fed back to Salesforce however, that the integration with Outlook was cumbersome and unwieldy.
+They thought it was not intelligent or intuitive enough.
+This resulted in salespeople wasting time syncing data between the two apps, rather than moving deals forward.

-The settings with Connect for Outlook were complex and conflicts had to be managed manually.
-Administrating Connect for Outlook was complicated, requiring XML files to be moved around and Windows Registry settings to be exactly right.
-It was also slowing salespeople’s Outlook down so much it became unusable.
+The settings within Connect for Outlook were complex.
+Conflicts had to be managed manually.
+Administrating Connect for Outlook was complicated, as it required XML files to be moved around and Windows Registry settings to be exactly right.
+It also slowed salespeople’s Outlook down so much it became unusable.

-Salesforce decided to develop a new integration between their app and Outlook, one that moved administration and functionality to the cloud and requiring less input from the individual user or their organization.
 Running the code for the new integration outside of Outlook minimized Salesforce’s impact on Outlook and vice versa.
-It meant the architecture could be much more lightweight, more reliable and of more use to their customers.
+The architecture could be more lightweight, more reliable and of more use to their customers.

 The ethos behind the new integration was focusing on the latest versions of Outlook rather than pre-2010 editions, integrating across Salesforce including Service Cloud, and giving users more control over their integration.